vNPro3s/ai_chatbots_jossis/pro_files/intro.md

 ```

-First line introduces Python's built-in function `input`.
+The first line introduces Python's built-in function `input`.
 It asks the user for standard input (from the keyboard) and interprets it as a string.
-At the end of the input message, the special character `\n` can be noticed.
+The special character `\n` can be noticed at the end of the input message.
 Special characters tell the interpreter what to do but do not produce any visible character or sequence on standard output.
 Special characters have special [meaning](https://www.w3schools.com/python/gloss_python_escape_characters.asp), and on many occasions, they are known under the name `escape characters`.

-As already was mentioned, data types defines allowed operations on them.
-Following example, present that for string type.
+As mentioned, data types define allowed operations on them.
+The following example presents that for the string type.

 ```Python